Pepe Moreno (comics): Other comics

-Moreno has also had a career as a graphic artist, with work published in books and magazines such as Metal Hurlant and l'Echo des Savanes in Europe and Eerie, Vampirella, Heavy Metal Magazine and Epic Magazine in the United States.
+Moreno has also had a career as a graphic artist, with work published in books and magazines such as Metal Hurlant and l'Echo des Savanes in Europe and Eerie, Vampirella, Heavy Metal Magazine and Epic Illustrated in the United States.
 Moreno also created the graphic novels Rebel, in the US, and the worldwide releases of Joe’s Air Force, Gene Kong, Generation Zero, and a collection of his early short stories compiled in the book Zeppelin.
 He combined his talents as a computer game developer and graphic artist with Batman: Digital Justice, a Batman graphic novel published in 1990 by DC Comics.

 Present day activities

-In 2015 Pepe Moreno completed a large year-long commission for the Valencia Opera House.
+In 2015, Pepe Moreno completed a large year-long commission for the Valencia Opera House.
 In 2016, Pepe was honored and recognized in China as the father and creator of Beach Head.
-In a joint press conference with Hero Entertainment they officially declared piracy of the Beach Head name in China has ended.
-In 2017, Pepe announced he started working on the successor of BeachHead: BeachHead 2020 VR.
+In a joint press conference with Hero Entertainment, they officially declared that piracy of the Beach Head name in China has ended.
+In 2017, Pepe announced he had started working on the successor of BeachHead: BeachHead 2020 VR.